typst/typst/tests/typ/compiler/field.typ

 = A

 ---
-// Error: 9 expected identifier
-// Error: 9 expected semicolon or line break
+// Error: 9-13 cannot access fields on type boolean
 #{false.true}